jordles/notes/Data Structures and Algorithms.md

 ## Selection Sort

 Since the algorithm is linear time, but also runs an n number of times each time, its O(n^2^).
-It should be noted the actual runtime is O(n * 1/2 * n) because we reduce the number of elements in each iteration by one.
+It should be noted the actual runtime is O(n * 1/2 * n) because we reduce the number of elements in each iteration by one leaving about half of the comparisons made at the end.
 But constants are ignored on Big O notation.

 <code>
   <pre>